Investor Summary

 |---|---|---|

-Looking ahead, we remain optimistic about the prospects of our holdings.
-We believe the strategy is well-positioned to benefit if there is a continued rotation toward value and international equities.
-Despite the strong rebound, international value stocks continue to trade at historically attractive valuations relative to growth stocks.
+We remain optimistic about the prospects of the Fund's holdings.
+We believe international stocks, especially value-oriented ones, remain appealing long-term opportunities, particularly given valuation dispersion across regions and sectors.
+The Fund is well-positioned to benefit if there is a continued rotation toward value and international equities.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |